-Whether it is about using biorobots or using nanoparticles for gene delivery, biotechnology companies are blooming with new ideas.
-Here is a hot list of some trending biotech topics which has been mostly viewed this year:
+Whether it is about using biorobots or using nanoparticles for gene delivery, biotechnology companies are booming with new ideas.
+Here is a hotlist of some trending biotech topics which has been mostly viewed this year:

 Table of Contents

 Biopunk is (a combination of “biotechnology” and “punk”) is a subgenre of science fiction that focuses on biotechnology.
 It is derived from cyberpunk but focuses on the implications of biotechnology rather than information technology.
 Biopunk is associated with synthetic biology.
 It is a derivation of cyberpunk involving biotech mega-corporations,bio-hackers, and oppressive government agencies that help in the manipulation of human DNA.
 Biopunk examines the dark side of genetic engineering and represents the low side of biotechnology.
 Common ideas of this subgenre are biotechnologies in the context of the gap between the rich and poor, the value and nature of life and humanity, human enhancement, misusage of biotechnologies for-profit, and social control.

 A cybernetic organism which is known as Cyborg, is a being with both biomechatronic and organic body parts.
 The term cyborg is not the same thing as bionic, biorobot, or android; it applies to an organism that has restored function or enhanced abilities due to the integration of some artificial component or technology that relies on some sort of feedback.
 While cyborgs are commonly thought of as mammals, including humans, they might also conceivably be any kind of organism.